leebyron/til/entries/inverse conway.md

 >
 > — Melvin Conway (1967)

 This is often used as an observation of poor software quality.
-Overlay complex and disconnected software corresponds with similarly dysfunctional organizations.
+Overly complex and disconnected software corresponds with similarly dysfunctional organizations.